jonathanpoelen/colout/README.md

  -a  (all) Loop on all PATTERN until there is no more matching.

- -c  (continue) Continue on the next PATTERN even if there was a match.
+ -c  (continue) Try PATTERN even if previous ones match.

  -n  (next) Each match passes to the next color.

  -p  (print) print awk/sed command.

+ -o  (optimize) See man awk -o/--optimize.

  -s scale  'min,max' or 'max'.
 Apply colors linearly between min and max (0,100 by default).